Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

   apt: name=logstash update_cache=yes state=present
   tags: [logstash]
 ```
-Then we copie the ELK server keys (locate in *Playbooks/elk/logstash/src* on the host with a loop and th function copy :
+Then we copie the ELK server keys (locate in *Playbooks/elk/logstash/src* on the host with a loop and the copy function:
 ```yml
 - name: Add ELK Certificates
   copy: